-The Hoya wibergiae, also known as Hoya verticillata, is a unique variety of Hoyas that is native to the amazing forests of the Maldives, India, and Indonesia.
+The Hoya wibergiae of the Apocynaceae family, also known as Hoya verticillata, is a unique variety of Hoyas that is native to the amazing forests of the Maldives, India, and Indonesia.

 The Hoya wibergiae can make your home outstanding with its fruity scent, stunning green leaves that have splotches, and silver linings that can change to pale purple or glowing pink.

 The Hoya wibergiae pink has splashes of pink color all on its leaf’s surfaces.
 This article covers all the information that you need to know on how to care for this beautiful hoya genus plant with gloriously colored foliage.

 JUMP TO TOPIC

 - Temperature Requirements

 The Hoya wibergiae is a climber with tiny star-like fragrant inflorescences that bloom twice a year.
 The Hoya wibergiae flowers are white, with pink to purple centers.
 The plant has glossy tints on the silver petals that sparkle when exposed to light.
 This hoya can revitalize and purify the air.

 Hoya Wibergiae Care